 Why Choose Liberty’s Bachelor’s Degree in Criminal Justice – Homeland Security?

 Our professors use their experience in the field to teach you practical skills and knowledge that will be invaluable to your career.
-Besides the activities you participate in with your professors, there are also many opportunities to intern in homeland security or related agencies.
-We have important and prestigious connections that come from being one of the largest residential Christian colleges in the nation.
+Besides the activities you participate in with your classmates, there are also many opportunities to intern in homeland security or related agencies.
+We have a variety of connections that come from being one of the largest residential Christian colleges in the nation.

 With opportunities like our New York and Washington Fellowships, you can gain hands-on experience through internships with organizations like Homeland Security and other federal state and local agencies.
 Benefit from membership in Alpha Phi Sigma, the national criminal justice honor society.
 Gain opportunities for scholarship and career advancement as you connect with the criminal justice arena.
 Our Criminal Justice Club also hosts many events and offers opportunities for you to network and advance in a criminal justice career.

 What Will You Learn in Our B.S. in Criminal Justice – Homeland Security Degree Program?